wincus/pelican-blog/content/salt-vs-puppet.md

 You have a pretty bast [module](http://docs.saltstack.com/en/latest/ref/modul es/all/index.html#all-salt-modules) ecosystem to work with.
 And if that is not enough you can write your own.
 Yes, writing custom models is really simple.

+Another cool feature I like about Salt is how well plays with [git](http://do cs.saltstack.com/en/latest/topics/tutorials/gitfs.html).
+Salt can fetch your state files (and pillar data) directly from one or more Git repos, mapping automatically environment branch/tags identifiers.
+This allows you to trigger the magic on a single git commit.

 Cloud friendly
 --------------